dwray/ConnectedCar/README.md

 The application turns your mobile device into a sensor that publishes and receives data to and from a Solace Router using the MQTT protocol.

 ## Short Description
-This application demonstrates using an Android or iOS device as an IoT device, and provides a variety of events and commands that it can publish or receive data to and from.
+This application demonstrates using an Android or iOS device to simulate two way communication between a Connected Car and a remote control application, and provides a variety of events and commands that it can publish or receive data to and from.

 Events and commands are user defined values used to differentiate the data that you publish or receive.
 For example, if you have a device that is publishing GPS coordinates, you may choose to publish it as a 'GPS' event.
 Or, if you want to send an alert command to a device, you may choose to publish it as an 'alert' or 'notification' command.